-Tiotropium capsules are for use only in the HandiHaler device.
+A tiotropium capsule is for use only in the HandiHaler device.
+Do not take the capsule by mouth.
 Use only one capsule at a time.
-Do not take the capsules by mouth.

 Use this medication exactly as it was prescribed for you.
 Do not use it in larger doses or for longer than recommended by your doctor.

 Talk with your doctor if any of your medications do not seem to work as well in treating or preventing bronchospasm attacks.

 Report Problems to the Food and Drug Administration